-1) 9-month reporting time period used: □ 01/01/2015 = 09/30/2015 □ 10/01/2015 = 06/30/2016 2) Has your hospital collected Present-on-Admission (POA) indicators for the Reporting Time Period, tabulated HAC measures as specified here for that time period, and chosen to report this information to the survey?
+1) 9-month reporting time period used: 01/01/2015 - 09/30/2015 10/01/2015 - 06/30/2016 2) Has your hospital collected Present-on-Admission (POA) indicators for the Reporting Time Period, tabulated HAC measures as specified here for that time period, and chosen to report this information to the survey?
 If "no," skip questions #3-5 and proceed to the next subsection.
 Score will show as "Declined to Respond."
-Yes No If hospital is a critical access hospital, and selects "no," score will show as "Does Not Apply."
-3) Total number of adult inpatient discharges (including deaths) during the reporting period.
-Pı Pressure Ulcers 4) Number of discharges in question #3 with a hospital-acquired stage III or IV Pressure Ulcer.
-Injuries 5) Number of discharges in question #3 with a hospital-acquired injury.
+If hospital is a critical access hospital, and selects "no," score will show as "Does Not Apply."
+Yes No 3) Total number of adult inpatient discharges (including deaths) during the reporting period.

+Pressure Ulcers

+Number of discharges in question #3 with a hospital-acquired stage III or IV Pressure Ulcer. -- --